Rhondda and Swansea Bay Railway: Extending to Swansea

-The relationship with the GWR for onward conveyance of mineral traffic from the R&SBR line proved disadvantageous to the R&SBR, and in 1891 it was decided to cancel the agreement with them regarding the conveyance of R&SBR traffic, and on 27 June 1892 powers were obtained to extend the R&SBR line from Briton Ferry to Swansea, including a swing bridge near Neath, which by now was accepted by the community there.
-Finally in June 1893 a further Act sanctioned the construction of the line between Aberavon and Briton Ferry in place of the 1891 authorisation.
+The relationship with the GWR for onward conveyance of mineral traffic from the R&SBR line proved disadvantageous to the R&SBR, and in 1891 it was decided to cancel the agreement with them regarding the conveyance of R&SBR traffic, and on 27 June 1892 powers were obtained in the Rhondda and Swansea Bay Railway Act 1892 (55 & 56 Vict. c. clxxix) to extend the R&SBR line from Briton Ferry to Swansea, including a swing bridge near Neath, which by now was accepted by the community there.
+Finally in June 1893 a further act of Parliament, the Rhondda and Swansea Bay Railway Act 1893 (56 & 57 Vict. c. lxiv) sanctioned the construction of the line between Aberavon and Briton Ferry in place of the 1891 authorisation.

 A branch connection was made from Aberavon (Burrows Junction) to Briton Ferry Dock on 30 December 1893; the line swept to the west of the GWR main line.
 The line towards Swansea opened on 14 December 1894 to goods; it left the Briton Ferry Dock line (at Briton Ferry Junction) and crossed under the GWR main line, then running northwards, following close on its east side through Briton Ferry village.
 It was difficult to make a route through this section, as the GWR line, housing and industrial works were all close together; in fact the route picked its way at the back of houses, and the station was on an embankment between two rows of houses.